leo0514/vpc-on-classic-network/about-network.md

 ## Terminology
 {: #network-terminology}

-This [glossary](/docs/vpc-on-classic?topic=vpc-on-classic-vpc-glossary#vpc-glossary) contains definitions and information about terms used in this document for {{site.data.keyword.vpc_short}}.
 When working with your VPC, you'll need to be familiar with the basic concepts of _region_ and _zone_ as they apply to your deployment.

 ### Regions
 {: #subnet-regions}